Skip to content

 Consumer insights are findings about how consumers think, behave, or feel.
 They provide a glimpse into consumers’ viewpoints and how their attitudes affect what they do (i.e. what they purchase, what they say about your brand, where they shop, etc.).

 For example, if your business is a video streaming platform, a consumer insight might be that a large portion of younger demographic consumers tends to stream content between the hours of 4 pm and 6 pm (after school and before dinner).
 Meanwhile, older demographics stream content most frequently in the late evening, as a treat to the end of the work day and after cleaning up dinner.
-These basic consumer insights reveal a lot about how consumers use streaming platforms and their reasons why.
+These basic consumer insights reveal a lot about how consumers use streaming platforms and their reasons why - which can empower your brand to make decisions accordingly.

 Back to Table of Contents